How to Lower Your PLA: The PLA264

 Five in a row: The four ROM chips of the Plus/4 to the left and the PLA to the right.

 The four ROM chips of the Plus/4 are sitting all in one row, and then there is a fifth IC right next to them: the 251641-02 PLA.
 This PLA chip is the same for all TED based Commodore computers, the C16, the C116, and the Plus/4.
 In the past, I used the excellent PLA16V8 from D. Mantione as a replacement.
 The PLA16V8 is quick to build from cheap parts that are easily available.
-And for a C16 with it’s roomy case, it’s a perfectly adequate solution.
+And for a C16 with its roomy case, it’s a perfectly adequate solution.

 The original PLA16V18 is much too tall to fit under the keyboard of the Plus/4.